Car Review

 What is it like to drive?

-You get an added sense of occasion in the higher spec car.
-A button hung from the steering wheel starts the engine, which immediately sounds raucous and purposeful – mainly because it’s being amplified through the speakers.
+The higher spec cars create a better sense of occasion, though: a button hung from the steering wheel starts the engine, which immediately sounds raucous and purposeful.
+Mainly because it’s being amplified through the speakers.
 If that’s getting tiring, you can tell it to shush by cycling though the many modes – use the Cupra steering wheel button for that.
+The quad tailpipes at least add to the theatrics.

 Advertisement - Page continues below